Science Teacher 1.0fte

 A full-time Teacher of Science is required from 1 September 2019.
 The successful candidate will work under the direction of the Assistant Headteacher (Science) and Deputy Headteacher as part of a team dedicated to improving standards, achievement and the continued development of the Science programme in the Academy.

 It will be essential for the successful candidate to hold Qualified Teacher Status and preferably a degree.
 Salary is negotiable dependent upon experience – the post would suit both an experienced teacher and a newly qualified teacher.
 We welcome specialists in Biology, Chemistry or Physics, however ideally Chemistry and Physics.
-The ability to teach A Level would also be an advantage.
+The ability to teach A Level would also be an advantage but is not essential.

 It will be vital to be able to relate positively to young people, enjoy their company and be able to communicate effectively (avoiding confrontation).
 You will also need to be resilient, have a capacity for hard work, and be equipped to manage challenging children.